dA505819/dA505819.github.io/README.md

 # Website

-Hoover over the website for the information.
+Hover over the website for the information.

 ## Basic Details